mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 in this category, I started to test different concepts.
-My idea quickly turned into a slideshow-style website combining colorful surfaces with typography playfulness, and wonderful monochrome photography with center-aligned overlay color circles, highlighting some important parts of the image.
+My idea quickly turned into a slideshow-style website combining colorful surfaces with typography playfulness, and wonderful monochrome photography with center-aligned overlay color circles, highlighting important parts of the image.
 I will be curious to try further different concepts with the ‘Rama Gothic C’ font.